sifzerda/fmap/README.md

     email: xandro@aol.com
     password: password12345

-Dummy stripe card number:

-- 4242 4242 4242 4242
-- other details can be made up

-Dummy PayPal account info:
-- Email: sb-2vzk530821041@personal.example.com
-- Password: wQ9jfet@
-- Name: John Doe
-- Card:
-   - Type: VISA
-   - Card Number: 4239535067551077
-   - Expiry: 06/2029
-   - CVC Code: Any 3 digits

-## 5. Usage
+# Usage <a name="usage-"></a>

-User authentication with JWTs allow users to create an account, which stores data on past store and ticket purchases.
-Users can also leave reviews to shows they've seen.
-Visitors can browse current shows and make a purchase of a ticket to a show.
-Payment for tickets uses PayPal, while merchandise store purchases use Stripe.
+User authentication with JWTs allow users to create an account, which stores user posts ('thoughts') on subjects.
+Each page displays a separate comment list.
+The user profile page shows a user's posts.

-Once purchasing a ticket or merchandise, users can find records of purchases displaying on their profile page.

-## 6. Support
+Registered users are welcome to leave comments, criticism, and feedback on the pages.
+I appreciate your feedback or comments if any part of the site has been helpful to your writing.

+# Support <a name="support-"></a>

 For support, users can contact tydamon@hotmail.com.
 Links to my github and the app repo are also in the footer of the blog.

-## 8. Contributing
+# Contributing <a name="contributing-"></a>

 Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 1. Fork the Project